VanOns/laravel-translations-sync/README.md

 <!-- BADGES -->

-A Laravel package that synchronizes translations between local and remote.
+A package that synchronizes translations between your Laravel project and a provider.

 ## Quick start

-### Installation

-Install the package via Composer as dev dependency:
+First, install the package via Composer as dev dependency:

 ```bash
 composer require van-ons/laravel-translations-sync --dev